1/48

 Voidable Contract

 Occurs when someone is forced into a contract through improper pressure.
 Makes the contract voidable.
-Examples: Threats of physical harm, actual physical force and economic duress (very limited and narrowly applied)
+This includes threats of physical harm, actual physical force and economic duress (very limited and narrowly applied).

-Rectification (Fixing a Written Contract): A legal remedy to correct mistakes in a written contract.
+Rectification (Fixing a Written Contract) can be offered as a remedy to correct mistakes in a written contract.

 Requirement of Contract in Writing (Common Law)